-- 2.1 The Draft Annual Governance Statement for 2019/20 is attached at Appendix A which has been prepared in accordance with the CIPFA/SOLACE framework. - 2.2 Work was undertaken by Council Officers to update the Good Governance Principles, demonstrating the Council's conformance with the CIPFA/SOLACE framework and the principles contained within the Council's own Code of Corporate Governance.
-This review is reflected in the Annual Governance Statement. - 2.3 Various sources are in place to provide assurances over the Council's governance framework, including: - Annual internal audit opinion; - Self-assessment questionnaires completed for main financial systems and directorate assurances; - Attendance at Operational Risk Management group; - Attendance at Management Briefing; - Receipt of corporate communications; - Summary updates for key Council meetings (Inc. Full Council, Executive, JMT and SMT); - External Audit Review of Statement of Accounts Unqualified Opinion - External Audit Review of Value for Money Unqualified Opinion - External Reviews: - LEXCEL Accreditation - Assessment of compliance with disclosure and barring process performed by DBS. - Achievement of the Silver Better Health at Work Award - o Annual ICT Health Check - Peer review by Local Government Association
+- 2.1 The Draft Annual Governance Statement for 2020/21 is attached at Appendix A which has been prepared in accordance with the CIPFA/SOLACE framework. - 2.2 Work has been undertaken by Council Officers to update the Good Governance Principles, demonstrating the Council's conformance with the CIPFA/SOLACE framework and the principles contained within the Council's own Code of Corporate Governance.
+This review is reflected in the Annual Governance Statement. - 2.3 Various sources are in place to provide assurances over the Council's governance framework, including: - Annual internal audit opinion - Self-assessment questionnaires completed for main financial systems and directorate assurances - Attendance at Operational Risk Management group - Attendance at Management Briefing - Receipt of corporate communications - Summary updates for key Council meetings (Inc. Full Council, Executive, JMT and SMT) - Audit Committee Effectiveness Review (Internal) - Internal work performed by Council's Safety, Health & Environmental Manager and Information Governance Manager - External Audit Review of Statement of Accounts Unqualified Opinion - External Audit Review of Value for Money Unqualified Opinion - External Reviews: - LEXCEL Accreditation (Legal Services) - Local Government Association Peer Review (delivery of action plan) and Local Government Association Governance review

-- 2.4 The following key developments of the Council's governance framework are noted in the annual governance statement: - Refreshing of employee and management competency standards and associated updates to induction and appraisal processes. - Ongoing update of Directorate Scheme of Sub-Delegations to Officers - Continued development of Information Governance and Records Management Framework; - Incorporating an annual assessment of counter-fraud activity against best practice by Internal Audit. - Achieving the Silver Health at Work Award and other developments within the employee assistance programme. - Agreed action plan in relation to recommendations made as part of the Local Government Association peer review (To be implemented in 2020/21) - 2.5 There are no areas of significant weakness identified in this year's Annual Governance Statement. - 2.6 The Internal Audit opinion of reasonable assurance on the Council's overall systems of governance, risk management and internal control for the year ended 31st March 2020 is recorded with elsewhere on the agenda (Internal Audit Annual Report). - 2.7 In terms of the requirements of the updated Good Governance Framework, the Council's Local Code of Corporate Governance currently reflects good governance principles and was approved by the Audit Committee on 27 September 2017.
+- Better Health at Work Gold Award - Public Sector Network ICT Health Check - HMRC VAT Review - Benefit Advice Service Quality Standard - External Review of Risk Management (Zurich Municipal) - 2.4 The following key developments of the Council's governance framework are noted in the annual governance statement: - A second peer review of the governance and decision- making processes was delivered in November 2020 and the Council is continuing to work on the agreed actions identified in both reviews - The Council was the first Cumbrian Council to adopt the Local Government Association's new template National Code of Conduct - Refreshing of employee and management competency standards and associated updates to induction and appraisal processes - Ongoing update of Directorate Scheme of Sub-Delegations to Officers - Continued development of Information Governance and Records Management Framework - Incorporating an annual assessment of counter-fraud activity against best practice by Internal Audit - Achieving the Gold Health at Work Award and other developments within the employee assistance programme. - 2.5 There are no areas of significant weakness identified in this year's Annual Governance Statement. - 2.6 The Internal Audit opinion of reasonable assurance on the Council's overall systems of governance, risk management and internal control for the year ended 31st March 2021 has previously been reported to Members as part of the Internal Audit Annual Report. - 2.7 In terms of the requirements of the updated Good Governance Framework, the Council's Local Code of Corporate Governance currently reflects good governance principles and was approved by the Audit Committee on 27 September 2017.